Javid912/my-data-engineering-portfolio/LOG.md

 created a AWS S3 bucket to start with for now wheil I'm waiting for the Google billing acout to be created I have created a new folder for data and added two files : babak1.csv and babak2.json containing two rows

+I have created a new user in the IAM named Javid912.
+I have created the Access keys .
+I have started the first dag in the dag0001.py but still checking the airflow doc The GCP billing account finaly worked, now I can get the free terial. create a GCS bucket called avalin-bucket with location EU-berlin in the new GCP project. uplouded the two files : babak1.csv and babak2.json. in the IAM Console (UI) add read permission (`roles/storage.objectViewer`) for the service account of the bucket.